Prep is the job.

 Paint

 Products chosen for the job, not for margin.
-Benjamin Moore Aura and Regal.
-Sherwin-Williams Emerald and Emerald Urethane for cabinets and trim.
+Benjamin Moore Aura and Regal Select for interiors.
+Sherwin-Williams Emerald Urethane for cabinets and trim.
 Fine Paints of Europe for specialty work where it earns its price.

 • Brush and roll on interior trim and walls; spray where spray reads right.